Flexible domains for minimal surfaces in Euclidean spaces: Introduction

 \begin{definition} A connected open domain $\Omega$ in $\R^n$ for $n\ge 3$ is {\em flexible} (for immersed minimal surfaces) if for any open conformal surface $M$, compact Runge set $K\subset M$, finite set $A\subset K$, and conformal harmonic immersion $f:U\to\Omega$ from an open neighbourhood $U$ of $K$ there is for every $\epsilon>0$ and $m\in\N$ a conformal harmonic immersion $\tilde f:M\to \Omega$ which agrees with $f$ to order $m$ at every point of $A$ and satisfies $\sup_{p\in K}|\tilde f(p)-f(p)|<\epsilon$.
 An open set $\Omega\subset \R^n$ is flexible if every connected component of $\Omega$ is such. \end{definition}

 Similarly we introduce the notion of flexibility for branched minimal surfaces; see Remark \ref{rem:branched}.
-This property is inspired by the notion of an {\em Oka manifold}; see Remark \ref{rem:flex2}.
-Note that if $\Omega_1\subset \Omega_2\subset \cdots$ is an increasing sequence of flexible domains in $\R^n$ then their union $\Omega=\bigcup_{i=1}^\infty \Omega_i$ also flexible.
-It is known that $\R^n$ is flexible and the resulting conformal minimal immersions $M\to\R^n$ may be chosen proper; see \cite[Theorem 3.10.3]{AlarconForstnericLopez2021} for the orientable case and \cite[Theorem 4.4]{AlarconForstnericLopezMAMS} for the nonorientable one.
-The proofs of these results show that flexibility implies the following ostensibly stronger property with jet interpolation on closed discrete sets.
+Flexibility is inspired by the notion of an {\em Oka manifold}; see Remark \ref{rem:flex2}.
+Note that if $\Omega_1\subset \Omega_2\subset \cdots$ is an increasing sequence of flexible domains in $\R^n$ then their union $\Omega=\bigcup_{i=1}^\infty \Omega_i$ is clearly flexible as well.
+It is known that the Euclidean space $\R^n$ is flexible and the resulting conformal minimal immersions $M\to\R^n$ may be chosen proper; see \cite[Theorem 3.10.3]{AlarconForstnericLopez2021} for the orientable case and \cite[Theorem 4.4]{AlarconForstnericLopezMAMS} for the nonorientable one.
+The proofs of these results show that flexibility implies the following ostensibly stronger property with jet interpolation on closed discrete sets in a conformal surface.

 \begin{proposition} Assume that $\Omega\subset\R^n$ is a flexible domain.
 Given an open set $U$ in an open conformal surface $M$, a compact set $K\subset U$ which is Runge in $M$, a closed discrete set $A=\{a_k\}_{k\in\N}$ in $M$ contained in $U$, and a conformal harmonic immersion $f:U\to\Omega$, there is for every $\epsilon>0$ and $m_k\in\N$ $(k\in\N)$ a conformal minimal immersion $\tilde f:M\to \Omega$ which agrees with $f$ to order $m_k$ at $a_k\in A$ for every $k\in\N$ and satisfies $\sup_{p\in K}|f(p)-\tilde f(p)|<\epsilon$. \end{proposition}